NyaMisty/GhidraIDA/README.md

 ## How to Use (TL;DR)

 ### Preparation
-This configuration MUST be used together with my fork https://github.com/NyaMisty/ghidra_mod
+This configuration MUST be used together with my fork **GhidraMod** : https://github.com/NyaMisty/ghidra_mod

 - You can download the build here: https://github.com/NyaMisty/ghidra_mod-ci/releases
 - Or Using My Scoop Bucket and Install `ghidramod`: https://github.com/NyaMisty/scoop_bucket_misty